ali-pouya/IMAGING-PIPELINE-SIM/README.md

 $$I_{\mathrm{opt}}(x,y) = (S * h)(x,y)$$

+**Linear, shift-invariant assumption**

+The optics are modeled as a linear, shift-invariant (LSI) system over the simulated field.
+This implies that:

+- blur behaves the same at every location in the image, and
+- the effect of the lens can be written as the **superposition of many blurred points**.

+This approximation is not exact for wide-angle, strongly off-axis, or heavily aberrated systems, but it is accurate for **small fields of view** and **center-of-field synthetic experiments**, and is standard practice in image-formation modeling.

+**Physical contributors to PSF shape**

+In real imaging systems, the PSF aggregates multiple physical effects, including:

+- diffraction from the finite aperture
+- defocus and circle-of-confusion blur
+- low- and high-order aberrations (spherical, coma, astigmatism, trefoil, etc.)
+- manufacturing tolerances and alignment errors
+- sensor microlenses and cover glass
+- wavelength-dependent behavior and chromatic dispersion
+- motion blur, which can be treated as a temporal PSF

 | Principle | Meaning |
 |-----------|---------|
 | Linear shift-invariant | constant PSF across field |
 | Energy normalized | $\iint h(x,y)\,dx\,dy = 1$ |
 | Spatial convolution | avoids FFT wrap-around artifacts |

+**Why PSFs must be energy-normalized**

+If the PSF is not normalized to unit integral, convolution will artificially brighten or darken the image.
+Non-unit-energy PSFs introduce:

+- exposure drift when changing blur parameters,
+- brightness inconsistency between experiments, and
+- unphysical gain or loss of radiant energy.

+Enforcing

+$$
+\iint h(x,y)\,dx\,dy = 1
+$$

+ensures irradiance conservation and keeps comparisons between different blur models physically meaningful.

 ## **5.2 Gaussian PSF (Implemented Model)**